yaumianwar/bmkg-weather-forecast-etl/README.md

 # BMKG Weather Forecast ETL Data Pipeline using Apache Airflow
 This project automates the process of collecting weather forecast data on each sub-district at Bulukumba Regency from the BMKG (Indonesian Meteorology, Climatology, and Geophysics Agency) API, transforming it into a structured format, and loading it into ClickHouse for time-series analysis and visualization.
-Built with Apache Airflow and Docker , this pipeline ensures reliable daily data updates with minimal manual intervention.
+Built with Apache Airflow and Docker, this pipeline ensures reliable daily data updates with minimal manual intervention.

 ## Key Feature ✨

-- **Data Collection Automation**: Fetch real-time Weather forecasts Data (temperature, humidity, wind direction, weather description, forecast time, etc) from BMKG API.
-The process run twice a day at 01.30 UTC and 13.30 UTC.
+- **Data Collection Automation**: Fetch real-time Weather forecast Data (temperature, humidity, wind direction, weather description, forecast time, etc) from BMKG API.
+The process runs twice a day at 01.30 UTC and 13.30 UTC.
 - **Data Transformation**: Cleans and standardizes raw JSON data into a tabular format
 - **Scalable Storage**: Loads data into Clickhouse for high-speed analytics and large-scale data processing
 - **Monitoring & Reliability**: Uses Apache Airflow UI to schedule daily runs, track failures, and retry tasks.